cychowai/FYP-SSSS/README.md

 ## Learning for localhost for a virtual server :
 [link](https://ronallo.com/iiif-workshop-new/preparation/web-server.html)

-After going to the path of the project folder, build it on virtual server by running
+## Or after going to the path of the project folder, build it on virtual server by running

 ```
 python compile.py